shyhyawJou/ArcFace-Pytorch/README.md

             return output
   ```

 - Replace last fully-connected layer of your model with `ArcFace`
+  Take ResNet18 for example.
 ```
 from loss import ArcFace
 from torchvision import models